-- Mix together the oats, Rooibos tea and chia seeds in a small bowl or jar and store in the fridge overnight.
+- The night before, mix together the oats, Rooibos tea and chia seeds in a small bowl or jar and store in the fridge overnight.

-- Mix the remaining ingredients with the oat mixture in a large bowl.
+- In the morning, mix the remaining ingredients with the oat mixture in a large bowl.
 Serve with fresh/frozen berries, sliced banana, figs, raw nuts, extra cinnamon, chopped mint, lemon juice, or orange segments.
-The possibilities here are pretty endless 🙂
+The possibilities here are pretty endless :)

 Clemens R, van Klinken BJW.
 The future of oats in the food and health continuum.
 Br J Nutr.
 2014;112:S75-9.

 Dao C, Zhang H. Oat Beta-Glucan: Its Role in Health Promotion and Prevention of Diseases.
 Compr Rev Food Sci Food Saf.
 2012 Jun;11(4):355-65.

 Anderson JW, Baird P, Davis RH, Ferreri S, Knudtson M, Koraym A, Waters V, Williams CL.
 Health benefits of dietary fiber.
 Nuts Rev. 2009 Apr;67(4):118-205.